rithvikgrandhi/alloair2.0/README.md

 # React Meal Ordering App

+## You can view the hosted app here: `https://alloair2-0.vercel.app/`

 This project is a React-based meal ordering application that allows users to select meals, drinks, and passengers, and view the total cost of their selections.

 ## Features